yunsaijc/AGILE/README.md

 ## Project Overview

-This project implements the AGILE framework, an activation-guided local editing method for jailbreak attacks (\href{https://arxiv.org/abs/2508.00555}{https://arxiv.org/abs/2508.00555}).
+This project implements the AGILE framework, an activation-guided local editing method for jailbreak attacks ([arXiv:2508.00555](https://arxiv.org/abs/2508.00555)).
 The framework analyzes the internal activation patterns of large language models when refusing harmful requests and trains classifiers to guide the generation of adversarial examples.

 ## Project Structure

 ```
 AGILE/
 ├── agile/
+│   ├── __init__.py             # Package initialization
 │   └── model/
 │       ├── AGILEManager.py      # Core manager for AGILE framework
 │       ├── ClassifierManager.py # Training and management of classifiers